The Busy Bees (Year 2) Miss Askham / Miss Halsey

 Your children need to make sure they have their P.E kit in school everyday.
 Please could you make sure they have a suitable tracksuit and trainers for outdoor P.E and that EVERYTHING is named.

-Busy Bees have PE on a Wednesday or Friday.
+Busy Bees have PE on a Wednesday.

 Earrings must not be worn for PE so please can your child take them out for PE days.
 Thank you.

 There is a continued expectation in Year 2 that children read at least 5 times a week to an adult, regardless of their ability or stage.
 We ask that once you have heard your child read you sign their reading diary, noting the page read up to.
 We also encourage wider reading than just school books, please encourage them to read any text that interests them.
 Going to the library together is a fun way to share new books with your child.

 In Year 2 we expect the children to read every night.
 They will also receive weekly Maths Challenges.
 After Christmas, weekly homework will be sent home.
 This will be either Maths or Reading Comprehension.
 It will be given on a Friday and needs to be handed in the following week before Friday.
 On occasions, there may be a small project based on a topic within school to broaden the children’s knowledge and understanding.
 They will also be given the list of High Frequency Words, for the children to learn to read and write.
 Additional spellings will come home as appropriate.